elceef/dnstwist/docs/README.md

 ```

 If you need to check whether domains with different TLDs exist, you can use the
-'--tld' option.
+`--tld` option.
 You'll need to supply the TLDs list in a text file.
-A sample file
+A sample
-is provided ('./dictionaries/common_tlds.dict').
-Feel free to adapt it to your
+file is provided (`dictionaries/common_tlds.dict`).
+Feel free to adapt it to
-needs.
+your needs.

 ```
 $ dnstwist.py --tld dictionaries/common_tlds.dict example.com